ZACARÍAS GONZÁLEZ HOUSE MUSEUM

 Second Floor: you can visit Exhibition Room IV, with works from the Second Figuration period (1965/67-2003), the Reading Room, the Study Room, in its original state, and the Painting Studio, where the author works and where workshop tools can be observed.

-GROUND FLOOR: • Entrance Hall: the tour begins in the house's old garage, where works from his First Figuration period (1940-1958/60) are exhibited.
+GROUND FLOOR: • Entrance Hall: the tour begins in the old garage of the house where works from his First Figuration period (1940-1958/60) are exhibited.
 The exhibition starts with one of his early works: The Oil Lamp Still Life.

-• Exhibition Room I:, where the painter used to hold exhibitions for collectors.
-Works from the First and Second Figuration periods are exhibited.
+• Exhibition Room I:, where the painter formerly held exhibitions for collectors.
+Works from the First and Second Figuration are exhibited.

-• Fireplace Room: preserved in its original state with the works the artist had displayed here: Laud, Joya, Portrait of Mrs. Panatakis, The Beauty with the Fan, The Barrels, etc.
+• Fireplace Room: preserved in its original state with the works the artist had exhibited here: Laud, Joya, Portrait of Mrs. Panatakis, The Beauty with the Fan, The Cans, etc.

-• Staircase: most of the works hung here are small-format and correspond to the Second Figuration period.
-Prince Baltasar Carlos, a copy of Velázquez.
+• Staircase: most of the works hung here are small format and correspond to the Second Figuration period.
+Prince Baltasar Carlos, copy of Velázquez.

 FIRST FLOOR: • Artist's Bedroom: preserved in its original state: On one of the walls, you can see the portrait he made of his father in 1948.